ArctosDB/documentation-wiki/_documentation/catalog.markdown

         when possible.
 When unavoidable, both systems should support resolvable identifiers and link to each other, and specimen downloads should include the relationship.
-Arctos also adds a distinctive style to “same individual as” specimens.
+Arctos also adds a distinctive style to "same individual as" specimens.
 -   Various parts of an individual (*e.g.*, tissues cataloged separately from vouchers)
     -   This denormalization of data inevitable leads to divergence and